Is oatmeal good for upset stomach? Before answering this question, we should understand an upset stomach and what remedy is needed for that.

 7. Is Instant Oatmeal Good for an Upset Stomach?

 Packaged oatmeal is popular because of its affordability and convenient preparation requirements.
-However, artificially flavored oatmeal is not a stomach-soothing dish.
-Instead, the sugar and other added synthetic flavors can aggravate upset stomachs like other processed foods can.
+However, artificially flavoured oatmeal is not a stomach-soothing dish.
+Instead, the sugar and other added synthetic flavours can aggravate upset stomachs like other processed foods can.

 Thus, it is better to buy pure oats, preferably unflavored ones.